Regional Sea Level Rise Policy

 The document also recommends selecting sea level rise curves and designs based on the risk tolerance and costs associated with individual projects.
 HRPDC staff is working to develop more specific implementation recommendations for categories of projects and policies.

-HRPDC Staff support resilience planning efforts by providing policy guidance and recommendations at multiple scales.
-The HRPDC 2019 Regional Legislative Priorities include support of three state actions regarding recurrent flooding and sea level rise:
+HRPDC staff support resilience planning efforts by providing policy guidance and recommendations at multiple scales.
+The HRPDC 2021 Regional Legislative Priorities include several actions related to coastal resiliency planning.
+White papers detailing each resiliency priority have been developed by HRPDC staff and are available here.

 Integrating Coastal Resilience Into Local Plans, Policies, and Ordinances (2017):